uni-algo/uni-algo/README.md

 Portability means:
-- The library works even if all available types are 64-bit with sizeof == 1 and/or fixed width types are unavailable and/or CHAR_BIT is not 8.<br />
+- The library works even if all available types are 64-bit with sizeof == 1 and/or fixed width types are unavailable and/or CHAR_BIT is not 8.
-Note that this is partially tested so if you find any issues please report them.

 ## Usage